theengs/gateway/docs/use/use.md

 The `IBEACON` and random MAC devices (`APPLE`*, `MS-CDP` and `GAEN`) aren't discovered as their addresses (IDs) change over time resulting in multiple discoveries.

 :::tip * INFO
-Home Assistant discovers an Apple Watch, iPhone, or iPad if you've configured their Identity MAC address and IRK.
+Home Assistant discovers an Apple Watch, iPhone, iPad or AirPods if you've configured their Identity MAC address and IRK.
 :::

 <!-- vale Google.Acronyms = YES -->